 Upper division courses enable students to study a major field in depth by building upon and integrating the knowledge gained in lower division courses.
 Upper-division courses may also serve as an introduction to sub-fields within a discipline.
 Upper-division courses are characterized by a more flexible structure that allows for a variety of approaches to the subject matter, a wide range of course material, an emphasis on independent study and/or research in the laboratory, library, studio, or community.
 Students are expected to accept increasing responsibility for their own learning both inside and outside the classroom.
 Upper-division courses typically emphasize comprehension, analysis, synthesis, evaluation, and application of knowledge.
 Evaluation of student performance at this level stresses such outcomes as comprehension and understanding of concepts, the ability to solve problems, and the ability to integrate knowledge.

-Upper-division courses may be counted in majors, minors, electives, and/or the Liberal Arts and Science curriculum.
+Upper-division courses may be counted in majors, minors, electives, and/or the Liberal Arts and Science Curriculum.
 They are used at the upper-level in baccalaureate degree programs.

 Graduate Courses: